The Ascension (2Face Idibia album): Composition

-The album's music is predominantly R&B and Afropop, but incorporates elements of soca, zouk and highlife.
-The Ascension consists of songs whose tempo is naturally fast or slow.
+The Ascension is primarily an R&B and Afropop album, but explores other musical styles such as soca, zouk and highlife.
+The album is composed of fast and slow tempo songs.
 2face dedicated the electro house record "#Aproko" to social media critics.
-In "Jeje", he samples African China's "Mr. President" and pays homage to afrobeat of the 70s.
-The songs "International Loving" and "Diaspora Woman" have elements of zouk.
-Soca's rhythms are evident on "Boulay Boulay" and "Go".
+In "Jeje", he samples African China's "Mr. President" and pays homage to afrobeat of the 1970s.
+The tracks "International Loving" and "Diaspora Woman" have elements of zouk.
+Soca rhythms are evident on "Boulay Boulay" and "Go".
 The slow tempo ballad "Hate What You Do To Me" has a sensitive theme.
 "Kiss of Life" is also a slow tempo ballad with soft lyrics.